firebase/quickstart-nodejs/TUTORIAL.md

 Note: Be sure you've followed the previous topic and created the home directory structure explained there.

-1. You'll be opening files.
-Click to open <walkthrough-editor-open-file filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/firestore.rules">a sample firebase.rules file</walkthrough-editor-open-file>.
+1. You'll be opening a series of Security Rules template files.
+Click to open <walkthrough-editor-open-file filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/firestore.rules_template_0">the first, which is firebase.rules_template_0</walkthrough-editor-open-file>.
-2. In those files, you'll read notes and instructions in code comments and make edits.
-Click to select <walkthrough-editor-select-line filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/firestore.rules" startLine=0 startCharacterOffset=0 endLine=4 endCharacterOffset=0>some code lines or introductory notes</walkthrough-editor-select-line>.
+2. In those template files, you'll **review** descriptions and comments on security rules.
+Click to select <walkthrough-editor-select-line filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/firestore.rules_template_0" startLine=0 startCharacterOffset=0 endLine=4 endCharacterOffset=0>some discussion of a rule definition</walkthrough-editor-select-line>.
-3. You'll run commands at the Cloud Shell prompt, some that you copy/paste from the editor panel and some - as you've already discovered - you can launch directly from this Learn Assistant panel:
+3. After reviewing rule definitions, you'll **edit** rules and **save the changes** in preparation for re-running the test suite.
+Click to select <walkthrough-editor-select-line filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/firestore.rules_template_0" startLine=0 startCharacterOffset=0 endLine=4 endCharacterOffset=0>code modification instructions</walkthrough-editor-select-line>.
+4. You'll run commands at the Cloud Shell prompt to **copy/replace template files to update our main firestore.rules file**.

 ```bash
 echo "It is currently "$(date)
 ```
-We'll present most of the walkthrough content and hands-on exercises this way, so get comfortable with this interaction.
+We'll present most of the walkthrough content and hands-on exercises this way, so repeat the above sequence as many times as you like to get comfortable with this interaction.

 ## Security Rules basics